Remote Vietnam and Laos by Bike

 Breakfast, Lunch, Dinner

 After breakfast, boats will float us back to Ban Sonkhoua, where we get on our bikes to start riding again.
 Today is all about magnificent downhills (though of course there is some significant climbing included, as well)!
 Our first spectacular descent will bring us to lunch on the Nam Nern riverbank in Ban Sop Lao.
 After lunch, we transfer to Ban Souanmon, from which we’ll cycle through the mountains towards our second outstanding descent onto the Xieng Khouang Plateau.
-The day ends at Ban Xang Hot Springs, where we’ll be staying the night in hotel perfectly placed beside the springs in this scenic jungle landscape.
+The day ends at Ban Xang Hot Springs, where we’ll be staying the night in a hotel perfectly placed beside the springs to soothe your muscles and relax.

 Asa Hot Spring Hotel